Electricity

 Entry requirements

-US nationals require a passport that is valid at the time of entry, but no visa is required for stays of up to 90 days.
+US nationals require a valid passport at entry, and do not need a visa for tourism or business stays of up to 90 days.

-UK nationals require a passport that is valid for the duration of their stay, but no visa is required for a stay of up to 90 days.
+UK nationals need a passport that is valid for the duration of their stay, and no visa is required for visits of up to 90 days.

-Irish nationals require a valid passport, but no visa is required for a stay of up to 90 days.
+Irish nationals require a valid passport, and no visa is required for visits of up to 90 days.

-New Zealand nationals require a valid passport, but no visa is required for stays of up to 90 days.
+New Zealand nationals require a valid passport, and no visa is required for stays of up to 90 days.

 Useful contacts